2020PB/police-brutality/all-locations.md

 ### Police throw tear-gas at protestors on a bridge. | June 3rd

-Police throw tear-gas at protestors that are on the Crescent City Connection bridge and cannot easily disperse
+Police throw tear-gas at protestors that are on the Crescent City Connection bridge and cannot easily disperse.

+Additional images show a protestor bleeding after allegedly being struck in the head by a tear gas canister.
+A Twitter user claiming to be the woman's child says the woman was taken to the hospital for treatment.

 id: la-neworleans-1